micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

 - 1990s Frank Tipler (physicist, transhumanist cosmology, later converted to Catholicism)

 ### Definitions
 **Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.**

+**Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.**

+### Ethical frameworks
 Within the transhumanist movement, there are various articulated ethics, from:

 - (1) Radical individualism